3rd Indian Motor Brigade: 6 April

 Near dawn, several Very lights were fired from the direction of the airstrip, two aircraft landed and a troop of the 2nd Lancers went to investigate.
 The aircraft took off and the Lancers noticed an Axis column approaching from the south.
 (The aircraft carried a party that had been laying mines near Mechili; they landed 15 mi away and met Lieutenant-General Erwin Rommel, who ordered all available forces to advance, cut the Mechili–Derna road and surround Mechili.)
 Other patrols returned with prisoners and just after 9:00 a.m., two field guns began to bombard the fort.
 A third gun opened fire from the northeast but was driven off by a patrol of the PAVO.
 At 11:00 a.m., infantry mounted in two lorries charged the eastern sector held by the PAVO, along the road towards an Australian anti-tank gun, which stopped the trucks.
 The troops jumped out, ran for cover and an Australian party went forward and captured a German officer, twenty Italian soldiers, and a 47 mm anti-tank gun.

 A squadron of the Long Range Desert Group (LRDG) arrived to refuel and Vaughan arranged that the LRDG should operate outside the perimeter.
 Mitford, the LRDG commander, split his force in two, and Mitford's section captured the Italian gunner officer in command of the two guns shelling the fort, which ceased fire.
 Confirmation of the orders to M Battery were received and since there was no sign of Axis troops to the west, the battery set off, escorted by a troop of Lancers and the 25-pounder.
-The brigade reported the attacks and to Cyrcom, which ordered the 2nd Armoured Division to retreat to Mechili; near noon the division moved east towards Mechili.
+The brigade reported the attacks and the response to Cyrcom, which ordered the 2nd Armoured Division to retreat to Mechili; near noon the division moved east towards Mechili.
 Soon after, the Support Group and the armoured brigade turned north towards Maraua and Derna, after receiving a wireless report ordering a change of direction to Maraura.
 The divisional headquarters did not receive the message, continued eastwards and O'Connor ordered the 3rd Indian Brigade to send out a petrol convoy to meet the division.